Industri Kereta Api: Automotive industry

 In 2008, INKA proposed GEA (short for Gulirkan Energi Alternatif) as a national car.
 A prototype was created in 2008.
 In 2009, GEA began using the machinery developed by BPPT, Rusnas, after previously using Chinese machinery.
-Carburetors are the only imported component in the 2009 prototype.
+Carburetors are the only imported components in the 2009 prototype.

 PT Inka also supplied compressed natural gas-powered (CNG) buses for TransJakarta, mainly known as the name brand Inobus (abbreviated as Innovation Bus).
 Currently, there are three known product variants: